Kuki031/examination-system/README.md

 3.)
 Create an account on MongoDB Atlas and paste the connection string and your database password in the config.env as shown above

+3.1.)
+Download and install MongoDB and Mongo shell and connect to database locally

 4.)
 Run this command in terminal: node utils/import-dev-data.js --import